 ‘Trading Spaces’: 8 Behind The Scenes Secrets

 The home renovation show on TLC known as Trading Spaces was a huge hit during the early 2000s.
-The reality program ran for eight season from 2000 to 20008 and was based directly off the BBC series Changing Rooms.
+The reality program ran for eight season from 2000 to 20008 and was based directly on the BBC series Changing Rooms.
 This show laid the groundwork for many other reality home improvement shows and reality television in general.
 The success of Trading Spaces allowed for many spin-off series like Trading Spaces: Family, Trading Spaces: Boys vs. Girls, Trading Spaces: Home Free, and many more.
-The premise of the show was around two neighbors who swapped homes for 48 hours, each worked with a designer to redesign a room in each others home on a budget of only $1,000!
+The premise of the show was around two neighbors who swapped homes for 48 hours, each worked with a designer to redesign a room in each other’s home on a budget of only $1,000!
 One of the most intriguing parts of the show was that nothing was off limits — so there was a huge element of shock and surprise.
-It’s now been eight years since the show was on the air and although we miss it dearly.
-There’s are many more HGTV and home improvement shows that have stepped in to take it’s place, but Trading Spaces will always be the first of its kind!
-Here’s a look at 8 behind the scenes secrets from Trading Spaces!
+Since the show is getting a revival, here’s a look at 8 behind the scenes secrets from Trading Spaces!